Building a RAG system on RisingWave

 Step 1: Set up the data pipeline

-When the server started, create the necessary UDFs and tables.
+When the server started, create the necessary tables and materialized views to build up the data pipeline.

 Step 2: Load data